-This guide for RCN members explains your legal and professional duty of care, covers conflicts with employer's instructions and explores your duty of care in emergency situations.
+This guide explains your legal and professional duty of care, covers conflicts with employer's instructions and explores your duty of care in emergency situations.

 The "duty of care" refers to the obligations placed on people to act towards others in a certain way, in accordance with certain standards.
 The term is sometimes used to cover both legal and professional duties that health care practitioners may have towards others, but there are distinctions between the two.